vippsas/vipps-epayment-api/operations/cancel.md

 ## Cancel before Authorization
 If the payment has not yet reached the `AUTHORIZED` state a cancellation by the merchant via the api will result in `TERMINATED` state of the payment.
-An example response for a cancel request Pre-authorization looks like this
+An example response for a cancel request pre-authorization looks like this
 ```json
 {
     "amount": {